Hiking and walking through Las Alpujarras

 To follow the route, take the path up the gradual slope and, after passing the "Balsa del Castillo" reservoir, cross the "Barranco del Molinillo" ravine.
 Moving onwards, pass the "Cortijo de los Llanos" on the left.
 The route finishes a few metres further on after crossing the "Barranco del Avenal" ravine.

 Acequia Baja - Mecina Bombaron

-The paths known as Acequia Alta and Acequia Baja (the upper and lower aqueducts) together make up a route which has a gentle incline, and takes the walker through a chestnut wood which is home to many ancient and gigantic specimens of these noble trees (some of the trunks measure more than 8 metres round the perimeter).
+The paths known as Acequia Alta and Acequia Baja (the upper and lower aqueducts) together make up a route which has a gentle incline, and takes the walker through a chestnut wood which is home to many ancient and gigantic specimens of these noble trees (some of the trunks measure more than 8 metres round the base).